-If "Unlock All Doors 1st Press" is programmed, all doors will unlock when you grab hold of the front driver's door handle.
-To select between "Unlock Driver Door 1st Press" and "Unlock All Doors 1st Press," refer to "Uconnect Settings" in "Multimedia" for further information.
+Either the driver door only or all doors will unlock when you grab hold of the front driver's door handle, depending on the selected setting.
+Refer to "Uconnect Settings" in "Multimedia" for further information.

 To Unlock From The Passenger Side: